Questions to Ask College Representatives

-When talking to a Pacific representative/Ambassador, here are some example questions* that you may want to ask.
-Don't worry, we like to share our ideas about Pacific, and appreciate students want to know as much as the can about the college selection process.
+Here are some example questions* that you might want to ask your Pacific Ambassador or Admission Counselor.
+Don't be shy; we love to share our ideas about Pacific and we appreciate students who want to know as much as the can about the college selection process.
 We encourage you to ask question to make sure that Pacific is a good match.

 ■ How would you characterize the majority of students?